sokrypton/ColabDesign/af/README.md

   - support to fix the sequence for certain positions `model.prep_inputs(..., fix_pos="1-10")` (supported in protocols "fixbb" and "partial")
   - binder protocol improved, prior protocol would try to optimize number of contacts per target, new default is to optimize number of contacts per binder position.
 Number of contacts per binder position can be controlled with `model.set_opt("i_con",num=1)` and number of positions that should be contact with `model.set_opt("i_con",num_pos=5)`
   - implementing David Jones'-like protocol for semi-greedy optimization, where positions are selected based on plddt, and after 20 tries, the mutation that decreasing loss the most is accepted. `model.design_semigreedy()`
+  - WARNING: the returned pLDDT is now in the "correct" direction (higher is better)
 ### setup
 ```bash
 pip install git+https://github.com/sokrypton/ColabDesign.git